 - Restore access to protection at ports of entry

-- Hire child welfare professionals in Customs and Border Protection (CBP) custody to screen and care for children
+- Hire child welfare professionals to screen and care for unaccompanied children in Customs and Border Protection (CBP) custody

 - Co-locate specialists from the Office of Refugee Resettlement (ORR) with Department of Homeland Security (DHS) officials to expedite the safe release of children to a sponsor